Stephen D. Bloom, Chief Executive Officer

 Sadafumi Uchiyama, Chief Curator and Director of the International Japanese Garden Training Center

-Sadafumi (Sada) Uchiyama is the Chief Curator and Director of the International Japanese Garden Training Center at Portland Japanese Garden.
-He has been with Portland Japanese Garden for 12 years as Garden Curator, during which time he helped to create and integrate the Cultural Crossing Expansion Project.
-Prior to his role as the Garden Curator, Uchiyama served as a member on the Garden’s Board of Trustees for 2003-2007.
+Sadafumi (Sada) Uchiyama is Chief Curator of Portland Japanese Garden and Director of the International Japanese Garden Training Center.
+Before ascending to the role of Chief Curator, Uchiyama served as Garden Curator of Portland Japanese Garden from 2008 to 2021, during which time he helped to create and integrate the Cultural Crossing Expansion Project.
+Uchiyama also served as a member on the Garden’s Board of Trustees from 2003 to 2007.

 Uchiyama has taught landscape design courses and lectured on Japanese gardening at colleges and public gardens throughout the United States and Japan.
 His writings have been featured in Garden Design, Fine Gardening, Inspired House, Luxe Magazine, as well as professional journals in Japan.